amirsharapov/aiocdp/README.md

 ### Main Components

-- `pycdp.core.chrome.Chrome` -> Represents the Chrome instance / process.
+- `aiocdp.core.chrome.Chrome` -> Represents the Chrome instance / process.
-- `pycdp.core.target.Target` -> Represents a chrome devtools protocol target (Page, Frame, Worker, etc)
+- `aiocdp.core.target.Target` -> Represents a chrome devtools protocol target (Page, Frame, Worker, etc)
-- `pycdp.core.connection.Connection` -> Represents a websocket connection to a target
+- `aiocdp.core.connection.Connection` -> Represents a websocket connection to a target
-- `pycdp.core.session.TargetSession` -> Represents a session to a specific target.
+- `aiocdp.core.session.TargetSession` -> Represents a session to a specific target.
-- `pycdp.core.stream.EventStream` -> Represents a stream of events from a connection.
+- `aiocdp.core.stream.EventStream` -> Represents a stream of events from a connection.
-- `pycdp.core.stream.EventStreamReader` -> Readonly reader to an event stream.
+- `aiocdp.core.stream.EventStreamReader` -> Readonly reader to an event stream.

 ## Notes:

-- The `pycdp` package will be published to PyPI
+- The `aiocdp` package will be published to PyPI